Ref: MS 170

 - Copyright: Clapham estate

-- Finding aids: Listed.
-The collection has been catalogued for the University of Sheffield Library by the National Cataloguing Unit for the Archives of Contemporary Scientists, University of Bath, from whom copies may be obtained (ref. no. NCUACS 89/2/00)
+- Finding aids: The collection was catalogued for the University of Sheffield Library by the National Cataloguing Unit for the Archives of Contemporary Scientists, University of Bath (ref. no. NCUACS 89/2/00).
+Access to listing via The National Archives (link top right)